-This is where I keep the various bits of prose that are all (more or less) untrue (or, perhaps, more-than-true…?) — including excerpts from “Jacob’s Ladder” (a novel, which I am currently failing to complete), vignette, aka “very short-stories” (I call them sketches†), hypothetical discourses, nonsensical shreds of fancy which I’ve snatched from the winds of my imagination, & so on…
+This is where I keep the various bits of prose that are all ( more or less ) untrue ( or, perhaps, more-than-true…? ) — including excerpts from “Jacob’s Ladder” ( a novel, which I am currently failing to complete ), vignette, aka “very short-stories” ( I call them sketches ), hypothetical discourses, nonsensical shreds of fancy that I’ve snatched from the winds of my imagination, & so on…

 Below are excerpts from “Jakob’s Ladder” — John Laurits’ up-coming book, which tells the strange story of Jakob — a mechanic, stalked by the persistent memories of his failure as an artist — who struggles to repair his own mind after he finds himself being persecuted by a mysterious God that Jakob himself unwittingly created….